lewishowles/components/src/components/form/form-wrapper/form-wrapper.md

 ### `unregisterField(fieldName)`

 Remove a field from a form's list of fields.
 This does not remove its value or parent-owned errors.
+Its value remains in `v-model`, but is excluded from submit payloads until a field with the same name is registered again.
 Error-summary links and focus-on-error only target currently registered fields, so conditionally removed fields are not targeted.

 | Parameter   | Type     | Description                          |
 | ----------- | -------- | ------------------------------------ |